2024 Scholarships - Norfolk County | CampusReel

 2024 Norfolk County Scholarships

 Norfolk County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 93% of Norfolk County residents in Massachusetts over the age of 25 have graduated with a professional degree - 10% have completed high school.
+Despite high costs, 13% of Norfolk County residents in Virginia over the age of 25 have graduated with a professional degree - 40% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Norfolk County residents in Massachusetts will continue to need help paying for college.
-18,450 men and 17,391 women are enrolled in grades 9-12 while 15,561 men 20,166 women are currently undergraduates in college.
+It’s clear that Norfolk County residents in Virginia will continue to need help paying for college.
+5,831 men and 5,844 women are enrolled in grades 9-12 while 9,334 men 10,509 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Norfolk County residents and can help pay for school in a variety of ways.
 Norfolk County scholarships, whether they are exclusively available to Norfolk County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Norfolk County residents.

 How much total award money and scholarships are available for Norfolk County residents?